-In any case, I can give you a list of approximate prices for basic necessities.
+In any case, I can give you a list of approximate prices for basic necessities here in Madrid.

-All prices are in euros, and I’m assuming you’re going to a reasonably-priced place.
+All prices are in euros, and I’m assuming you’re going to a reasonably-priced place to shop or eat.

-Like in any major city, there are high-end places for everything, as well as really cheap places that will cost less than the prices I’ve listed her.
+Like in any major city, there are high-end places for everything, as well as really cheap places that will cost less than the prices I’ve listed here.